em-nv/we-aims/README.md

 STEP 1: Clone the Repository.
-Alternatively, download the zip file by clicking.....
+Alternatively, download the zip file by clicking "Code" and choose "Download Zip."
 STEP 2: Start Apache and MySQL
         2.1.
 Open the XAMPP Control Panel.
         2.2.
 Start Apache by clicking the 'Start' button next to Apache.